Namaste.

 And that's the same power that you have within you.

-Your heart has the power to rise again and again and again.
+Your heart has the power to rise again.

-It comes from the Bihar School of Yoga.
+That comes from the Bihar school of yoga,

 And it's something that we practice in both yoga and classical tantra.